Center for Memory and Brain

 A central requirement of the program is a critical mass of core CMB faculty who are well established experts in this area, who share research interests, complement one another in techniques, represent a continuity of levels of analysis, and who are geographically contiguous in location to facilitate daily interaction.

-Howard Eichenbaum, Director, Professor of Psychology, University Professor, is an internationally recognized leader in neuropsychology of memory in animals and characterization of memory coding properties of neurons.
+Howard Eichenbaum, Director, Professor of Psychological Sciences, University Professor, is an internationally recognized leader in neuropsychology of memory in animals and characterization of memory coding properties of neurons.

-Michael Hasselmo, Professor of Psychology, is an internationally known leader in computationaland experimental analyses of neural circuits that mediate memory and in the pharmacology of memory.
+Michael Hasselmo, Professor of Psychological Sciences, is an internationally known leader in computational and experimental analyses of neural circuits that mediate memory and in the pharmacology of memory.

 Nancy Kopell, Professor of Mathematics, is an expert on neural dynamics, and is especially interested in neural rhythms and their functions.

-Chantal E Stern, Professor of Psychology and faculty member at the MGH-NMR Center, is an expert in human brain imaging of memory systems.
+Chantal E Stern, Professor of Psychological Sciences and faculty member at the MGH-NMR Center, is an expert in human brain imaging of memory systems.

-Uri Eden, Assistant Professor of Mathematics and Statistics, develops mathematical and statistical methods to analyze neural spiking activity.
+Uri Eden, Associate Professor of Mathematics and Statistics, develops mathematical and statistical methods to analyze neural spiking activity.

 Timothy Gardner Assistant Professor, Biology and Biomedical Engineering, works on neural circuits, vocal learning, time-frequency analysis, brain-machine interfaces.